CarolinaFledgling/next.js-compare-weather-app/README.md

 # Next.js Compare Weather Tool

-This project was created as a separate project from the last task from : [link](https://github.com/CarolinaFledgling/next.js-rest-api-tasks) project.

-The goal of this project is to practice Typescript through a real project.

-The project allows users to monitor and compare weather from multiple countries and their capitals.
-Displaying them in Table format with ability for editing entered countries and deleting them from the table.
+ My small personal project which allows me to monitor and compare weather from multiple countries and their capitals.

-I fetch data from two separate api services to achieve that and practice working with REST API.
+ I fetch data from two separate api services to achieve that. and I present data in the table.
+ Added ability for editing entered countries and deleting them from the table.

+# The goal of the project

+- learn using Typescript by own small project
+- practice working with REST API
+- practice CRUD operation in React

 ## Status